exitus1/Video-Scripts/Privacy-Tutorial1.md

 Decred's mixnet is integrated with its Proof of Stake system, which currently holds over 7 Million DCR, so there is always plenty of other Decred to mix with.

 Notice by going to On-Chain Transactions you can only send from your mixed account, and receive into your unmixed account or default account.
-This is the wallets way of helping you not to mess up your privacy by keeping the mixed and unmixed Decred separate.
+This is the wallets way of helping you not to mess up your privacy by keeping your mixed and unmixed Decred separate.

 You can disable this feature if you'd prefer in the Privacy tab.

 You can also see all of the transactions that took place with the mixes, and the fees associated with them.

-These mixes are very cheap to perform, as you can see this mix only cost me $.002
+These mixes are very cheap to perform.
+As you can see, this mix only cost me $.002

 Now that you've enabled Privacy, you can privately stake, provided you have enough Decred to Purchase a ticket.
 I will cover the process of Staking in another tutorial.